CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 ## Applying A Custom Shader

-Custom shaders can be applied to either 3D Tiles or `ModelExperimental` as
+Custom shaders can be applied to either 3D Tiles or Model` as
 follows:

 ```js